-There are many other, and technically much more sophisticated, laws of modal logic, but the simple example of the Distribution Law will have to do here.8
+There are many other, and technically much more sophisticated, laws of modal logic, but the simple example of the Distribution Law will have to do here.7

 Modal reasoning patterns have been a focus in my work over the years, which offers a systematic study of modal laws, but also of connections between modal patterns and other basic logical systems, measured by semantic invariances such as 'bisimulation'.
+Some sources are depicted in the sequence of four books in Figure 7.
 These matters can be found in any good textbook, but let me stress one point.
-While modal logic is 'applied' as a theory of information and action, it is at the same time 'pure' as a study of basic aspects of reasoning that had not come to light before, and thus it falls squarely within the mathematical methodology that I have emphasized.9
+While modal logic is 'applied' as a theory of information and action, it is at the same time 'pure' as a study of basic aspects of reasoning that had not come to light before, and thus it falls squarely within the mathematical methodology that I have emphasized.8